DrugLib.com — Drug Information Portal

 Clinical Trials Related to Ampicillin

-Study to Proof the Clinical and Bacteriological Non-Inferiority of Ampicillin/Amoxicillin Versus Moxifloxacin in Hospitalized Patients With Non-Severe Community-Acquired Pneumonia [Recruiting]
+Study to Proof the Clinical and Bacteriological Non-inferiority of Ampicillin/Amoxicillin Versus Moxifloxacin in Hospitalized Patients With Non-severe Community-acquired Pneumonia [Terminated]

-The purpose of this study is to proof the clinical and bacteriological non-inferiority of ampicillin/amoxicillin versus moxifloxacin in hospitalized patients with non-severe community-acquired pneumonia.
+The purpose of this study is to prove the clinical and bacteriological non-inferiority of ampicillin/amoxicillin versus moxifloxacin in hospitalized patients with non-severe community-acquired pneumonia.

 more trials >>